joebalancio/validators/README.md

 assertions.
 Refer to the asserted documentation for information on available assertions or creating custom assertions.

+Only attributes that have values other than `null` or `undefined` are validated, and those marked with `required: true` will return a validation error if their value is `null` or `undefined`.

 ```javascript
 var mio = require('mio');
 var validators = require('mio-validators');